What Is a Hacker? And How Can You Protect Yourself?

 The end game of most unethical hackers is money.
 They're looking to use your information to line their own pockets, either directly by stealing your banking info, or indirectly by gathering information to sell to third parties.

-If you're device is hacked, hackers could potentially have access to all the passwords, accounts, and personal information you have stored.
+If your device is hacked, hackers could potentially have access to all the passwords, accounts, and personal information you have stored.
 That opens the door to financial and identity fraud through means like:

-• Directly accessing your accounts and transferring the contents to themselves
+• Directly accessing your accounts and transferring funds to themselves

 • Using your stored credit cards to make fraudulent purchases